andreyyec/Qticket/readme.md

 => Work log
 1) Check if draft is being edited before to remove
+2) Place order in 'closed' status before deleting it from server memory
-2) Create interface to duplicate orders
+3) Create interface to duplicate orders
-3) Validate user input before accesing the database
+4) Validate user input before accesing the database

 => Enhancements pending list
 1) Add scrolling functionality to tickets Dashboard